LancersBucket/sodium/README.md

 > A lightweight music cutter

 ## About <a name = "about"></a>
-Oxygen is designed to be a simple and easy program to cut music files into segments.
+Sodium is designed to be a simple and easy program to cut music files into segments.